tpremoli/ltn-demonstrator/docs/development_environment.md

     - `git checkout {branch_name}`
 4. Where branch_name is the name of the branch without any “remotes/origin/” prefix.
 Alternatively, in the source control tab of VSCode you can also switch branches:
 5. Your currently active branch can be seen at the bottom left of the screen:
 6. REMEMBER: When developing a new, specific feature, place it in a branch!
-Branches should relatively self-contained, and contain one main overarching feature or bug fix.
+Branches should be relatively self-contained, and contain one main overarching feature or bug fix.
 To then apply your changes to the main branch, we use pull requests, to avoid the main branch from getting clogged up.
 7. Create a new branch: To create a new branch from the current branch, use the command
     - `git checkout -b {branch_name}`
 This will create a new branch based on the branch that you’re currently on, meaning that the code will be based on whatever offshoot you’re on.
 When creating branches for new features, I’d recommend making sure you’re in the main branch before running this command.